-In El Salvador, a 10-year struggle exposes why some families are abandoning their homes and risking it all.
+In El Salvador, a 10-year struggle exposes why some families are facing conditions that threaten their survival.

 Hours before dawn one morning in early November, a group of migrants assembled at the water’s edge of the Suchiate River in the Guatemalan border town of Tecún Umán.